The Principals

 Denny’s face is reliving that moment only a few hours distant.
 I thought he had appeared haunted before.

 “I was taking trash out to the street and she was pushing a shopping cart up the sidewalk.
-Same big frame, but withered onto it.
-Twisted, dried up, and wrapped in a shawl.
-It was her, no mistake.
+A crone, withered onto the graceful frame I’d seen last, twisted, and wrapped in a shawl.
 She looked ancient.
 Braden was sleeping in the cart, bundled up on a bed of blankets.
 No, really.
 Sound asleep.
-He looked peaceful.
+Peaceful.

 “Remember before, I said her voice sounded ‘fat’?
 This morning it was wind churning dry leaves in a culvert.
 She said Braden wants to talk to all of us after we look at this.”
 Denny indicates the laptop screen.
 “I would add, of course, only if you choose to do so.
 I have not presumed your level of commitment to this whatever-it-is we’ve done here beyond this point.”